 Wax Does the Trick

-When you think of a boat that is glistening out on the water, the reflections of light you are seeing off the hull are really a result of wax.
+When you think of a boat that is glistening out on the water, the reflections of light you are seeing off the hull are really a result of a boat wax.
 Properly applied boat wax can bring the luster you are looking for, and it only takes a bit of practice to get it right.
 Whether you opt for an electric buffer or just apply the wax by hand, keep it moving and don’t stay in one spot for too long.
 The goal is to achieve an even coat that will not only allow the boat to look great but will also help to preserve its condition.

 Remember the Deck